-If you work in Belgium as a freelancer, self-employed worker or company owner, you must register to pay Belgian corporate tax and social security.
-This guide explains self-employed tax in Belgium.
+If you work in Belgium as a freelancer, self-employed worker, or company owner, you must register to pay Belgian tax and social security contributions.

 - Self-employed tax system in Belgium

 - Self-employed income tax in Belgium

 - Self-employed tax deductions and credits in Belgium

 - How to file self-employed tax in Belgium

 - VAT in Belgium for self-employed people